vhatsura/elastic-apm-easynetq/README.md

-# RabbitMQ auto instrumentation for Elastic Apm
+# EasyNetQ auto instrumentation for Elastic Apm

 An auto instrumentation for RabbitMQ